 Alison emphasises, “This foundation of trust was vital in helping our managers to successfully give and receive 360-degree feedback in small groups using the feedback tool developed by Lane4.
 This formed a fundamental part of the programme and these groups continue to meet to develop their action learning.”

 Breaking down organisational silos

 Describing the long-term impact of the workshop, Alison says, “We’ve received great feedback.
 Managers say they can now simply pick up the phone to instantly access knowledge and advice from their counterparts.
 This improved cross-functional cooperation has brought great efficiencies to the business.”

 She adds, “We’re keeping the momentum going with Lane4 to build a high-performing organisation.
 Over 90 managers have already taken part in the communications academy developed in partnership with Comment8, Lane4’s communications and engagement consultancy, and we’re also going forward with coaching.”

 Alison’s own observations are backed by internal surveys that quantify the benefits of the programme.
 She says, “The ‘game changers’ include empowering their teams, listening more, and making better decisions.
 Meanwhile, in our engagement surveys, our workforce as a whole report seeing a significant, 3-point improvement in the way their manager encourages their contribution, and there’s been a 5-point increase in the numbers agreeing that they have the training and development to progress their careers.”

 94% of leaders say the programme has changed their thinking and 92% say it has changed their behaviour

 Greater efficiency by creating a pool of knowledge and experience for managers to access

 Significantly improved leadership and engagement scores

-The programme has recently been awarded Bronze for Best Leadership Development Programme at 2016 Training Journal Awards.
+The programme was awarded Bronze for Best Leadership Development Programme at 2016 Training Journal Awards.